Elijah762/The-Fitness-Pal/README.md

 Known Bugs
 *************
-1. There exists possible instances where food names with multiple names may not properly appear on the calender as the properties file that stores food data may add extranious values where the space should be.
+1. Food names with commas will have the commas replaced with spaces
 2. Fitness-Pal was compiled in javaFX-16 and will prompt a yes/no upon launch if the user does not have javaFX-16 installed.
    If the user selects yes app should run as usual.
 3. When attempting to run the app module-info.java may prevent launch.
 This may be a windows vs mac environment error or an error in